How we do things matters.

 We will move away from virgin, non-biodegradable polyester within our primary fabric program by 2022, either using recycled polyester, biodegradable polyester or more durable, longer-lasting and odor-resistant nylon and recycled nylon (while this goal is non-inclusive of trims, we are looking into developing these items more sustainably as we scale our production).

 We are researching ways to reduce water waste within our fabric production, dying processes, and within the lifecycle of the gear we make, including designing Janji apparel to require less washing — both to reduce water consumption and micro-fiber shedding.
-This will partly be through the use of more odor-resistant fabrics as well as working with our manufacturing partners on low water consumption practices and/or wastewater recycling methods.
+This will partly be through the use of more odor-resistant fabrics like Repeat Merino as well as working with our manufacturing partners on low water consumption practices and/or wastewater recycling methods.

 Our envelope mailers are made from 100% post-consumer recycled content, are entirely biodegradable and compostable and are printed with water based ink.
 We have used these mailers since 2017, along with eliminating ‘folding paper’ and silica bags within our garment packaging in 2019 to reduce waste.